spaenleh/FundamentalLearningEPFL2021/README.md

-# FundamentalLearningEPFL2021
+# Fundamentals of inference and learning,  EE-411
-Fundamentals of inference and learning, Lecture in EPFL EE-411
+A Set of Lectures given at EPFL in 2021 by Prof. Florent Krzakala